okozmovskaya/app-theme/development-strategy.md

 > This step of development need for tune-up site for different displays: phone, tablet, computer.
 It's necessary to web-site will not lose some information and can be readable on any device.

-Tune-up max and min width, float, text-align and margins.
+- Tune-up max and min width, float, text-align and margins.
-Check that all properties of flexboxgrid.css are working correctly.
+- Check that all properties of flexbox.css are working correctly.

 ----
 ----